-The deployment process was also a nightmare.
-Just about everything was done manually.
-For each release, we would assemble a deployment plan, which was a wiki page maintained by hand that listed all the services that needed to be deployed in that release, what order to deploy them, and what configuration they needed.
-The release team would go through the wiki, step by step, and deploy dozens of services and configuration changes across hundreds of servers, either by hand or with fragile shell scripts.
-Due to the awful integration and deployment processes, releases frequently caused bugs and outages, and we’d have to work late into the night, if not across multiple days, to get everything working.
+The deployment process was also problematic.
+For each release, we would assemble a deployment plan, which was a wiki page that listed all the services to deploy, what order to deploy them, and what configuration they needed.
+The release team would go through the wiki, and deploy dozens of services and configuration changes, either by hand or with fragile scripts.
+As a result, deployments ran late into the night, and frequently caused bugs and outages.

 Continuous integration (CI)